 Before the demo, brainstorm every potential question or concern your prospect might have.
 Think about pricing, competitors, implementation, security, and specific features.
 Write down clear, concise, and honest answers for each.
 Role-play these scenarios with a team member.
 When you can address concerns head-on without getting flustered, you build immense credibility and trust.
 It shows you’re confident in your product and have a genuine understanding of your customer’s concerns.

-Techniques to Keep Your Audience Engaged
+How to Keep Your Audience Hooked

 A sales demo is a performance, and you are the director.
 Your goal isn't just to get through your slides; it's to create an experience that captivates your audience from the first minute to the last.
 Keeping prospects engaged means they're more likely to absorb your message, see the value in your solution, and feel confident taking the next step.
 An engaging demo feels less like a pitch and more like a collaborative workshop where you're solving a problem together.
 The following techniques will help you move beyond a simple presentation and create a memorable, interactive conversation that drives results.